docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

     2. Mount [your local `letsencrypt` folder][certbot::certs-storage] as a volume to `/etc/letsencrypt`.

 You don't have to do anything else.
 Enjoy!

-!!! note

-    `/etc/letsencrypt/live` stores provisioned certificates in individual folders named by their FQDN (_Fully Qualified Domain Name_). `docker-mailserver` looks for it's certificate folder via the `hostname` command.
-The FQDN inside the docker container is derived from the `--hostname` and `--domainname` options.

 !!! example

     Add these additions to the `mailserver` service in your [`docker-compose.yml`][github-file-compose]: